 When I first became alcohol-free, when I first stopped drinking, I was so pleased.
 So proud.
 My life opened up.
 I looked to my husband for support and love – and to my amazement didn’t actually get what I expected.

 In the cold light of day he carried on exactly like ‘him.’

-So irritating, so uncaring, so unloving, so disrespectful, so unseeing of all the things I did for everyone, so ungrateful.
+Suddenly I could not escape that he was so irritating, so uncaring, so unloving, so disrespectful, so unseeing of all the things I did for everyone, so ungrateful.
 What the Hell were we doing together? 🤔

 Without the blur of alcohol to paper over the cracks could we survive?